-- 1. Applicants may apply for only one of the categories of CHIP funded activities in each CHIP grant applicants.
+- 1. Applicants may apply for only one of the categories of CHIP-funded activities.
 Applicants may submit one application.
 Application categories are: - Housing rehabilitation of owner-occupied homes - New construction of homes and/or reconstruction of vacant single-family homes for sale to income-eligible homebuyers - 2.
-Write in the number of proposed homes to be rehabilitated or built for each activity
+Provide the number of proposed homes to be rehabilitated or built for each activity